cequencer/dtrctl/README.md

 - Pulling a DTR's org, repo, and team structure locally to inspect
 - Syncing org, repo, team, and repo access rights from a source DTR to a destination DTR
 - Syncing images from a source DTR to a destination DTR
-- Printing out a map of a DTR's team to repo memberships

 ### Usage
 ```